CrimsonMods/VRising.UnhollowedX.Client/README.md

 This nuget package is maintained by the V Rising Modding community.
 If you have a released mod for the game ping skytech6 in the discord to become a maintainer.

-Being a maintainer allows you to directly push updates to the `master` branch or approve pull requests of others doing Pull Requests.
+Being a maintainer allows you to directly push updates to the `master` branch or approve pull requests of others.

+Maintainers ensure that this unhollowed doesn't rely on a single person to stay up-to-date.

 ## Support